St Thomas' Hospital: The Victorian hospital in Lambeth

 The present-day St Thomas' Hospital is located at a site historically known as Stangate in the London Borough of Lambeth.
 It is directly across the River Thames from the Palace of Westminster on a plot of land largely reclaimed from the river during construction of the Albert Embankment in the late 1860s.
 The new buildings were designed by Henry Currey and the foundation stone was laid by Queen Victoria in 1868.
 There was a seventh pavilion at the north end of the site next to Westminster Bridge Road for the "Treasurer's House" (hospital offices).
 The hospital initially had 600 beds.

 This was one of the first new hospitals to adopt the "pavilion principle" – popularised by Florence Nightingale in her Notes on Hospitals – by having six separate ward buildings at right angles to the river frontage set 125 feet apart and linked by low corridors.
 The intention was primarily to improve ventilation and to separate and segregate patients with infectious diseases.

 "St. Thomas's Home" was established in one of the end blocks of the hospital in the early 1880s "for persons of both sexes of the middle and upper classes willing to pay for medical attendance and nursing therein, at the rate of not less than 8s. a day, paid weekly in advance".

+In 1901 and 1903 two children's wards, named Lilian and Seymour, opened; they were decorated with Doulton fairy tale and nursery rhyme tiles.
+The 25 Lilian tiles panels, measuring approximately 5 x 2 ft, were designed by William Rowe and the Seymour tiles were designed by Rowe and Margaret Thompson.
+The Queen who visited the hospital in 1914 declared them to be "a splendid idea" and a visiting American nurse also praised them for providing pleasure for sick children.
+When the Seymour Ward was demolished most of the tiles were lost but some were resited in the new hospital; when the Lilian Ward closed in the 1970s a Doulton Tile Fund and the hospital trustees bore the cost of restoring and framing the tiles for display in the new hospital.